Frequently Asked Questions

 - Improving your self-esteem and boosting self-confidence

-What is Coaching like?
+What is Coaching Like?

-People seeking coaching are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.
+People seeking coaching are ready to make positive changes in their lives, are open to new perspectives, and take responsibility for their lives.
 Each person has different issues and goals for coaching.
-In general, you can expect to discuss the current events happening in your life, your career and personal history relevant to your issue.
+In general, you can expect to discuss the current events happening in your life, your career, and personal history relevant to your issue.
 We discuss goals and report progress (or any new insights gained) from the previous coaching session.
 Depending on your specific needs, coaching contacts for typically three to four months with weekly sessions scheduled.
 One hour is allotted per session with occasional sessions shorter.
-Coaches hold you accountable and provide insight to your progress.
+Coaches hold you accountable and provide insight into your progress.

 It is important to understand that you will get more results from coaching if you actively participate in the process.
 The ultimate purpose of coaching is to bring what you learn in sessions back into your life.
-Beyond the coaching sessions, I may suggest some things you can do outside of sessions to support your growth - such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
+Beyond the coaching sessions, I may suggest some things you can do outside of sessions to support your growth – such as reading a pertinent book, journaling on specific topics, noting particular behaviors, or taking action on your goals.

 Together we find your joy and purpose in the broken healthcare system.